schwemro/schwemro.github.io/_posts/2019-08-30--post-2019-dwi-conference-md.md

 ---
 What is Water 4.0?
 Are there any smart algorithms which help to avoid drinking water losses?
 How may the water sector benefit from digitalisation?

-Have you ever wondered about this questions?
+Have you ever wondered about those questions?
 Then you should join us on **October 3rd, 2019** for the 1st Digital Water Conference.
 The conference is organsied by the [[Digital Water Institute e.V.](http://digital-water.org)].

 ![Conference_DWI.png]({{site.baseurl}}/img/Conference_DWI.png)